 Pelvic floor muscle training can greatly improve your quality of life if you have trouble with incontinence or ineffective bowel control.
-In Brooklyn, pelvic floor physiotherapy training is done in a spa-like setting that’s designed for comfort and function.
+In Brooklyn, pelvic floor physical therapy training is done in a spa-like setting that’s designed for comfort and function.

 You don’t have to live with weak bladder control when there are physical therapy treatments that can save you from embarrassing accidents or medically invasive procedures.

-Pelvic floor muscle training is a specialized form of physical therapy (PT) that aims to strengthen muscles in your pelvic area.
+Pelvic floor muscle training is a specialized form of pelvic floor physical therapy (PT) that aims to strengthen muscles in your pelvic area.

 The targeted muscles include those under your bladder, bowel or uterus.
 Working to make these muscles stronger can help if you have pelvic pain or problems with urinary or bowel control.

 Both men and women suffer with bladder or bowel leakage.
 In fact, most people can benefit from pelvic floor physical therapy and physiotherapy training at TRI Physical Therapy in Brooklyn.
 Your local physical therapist is specially trained to help you target muscles in the pelvic floor so that you’ll be able to strengthen them and improve their functionality.